Please email your comments & questions to geovisual at comcast.net. Thank you.

 Einstein, Albert, February 1950: "What can we do in the prevailing situation to bring about peaceful coexistence among all nations?
 The first goal must be to do away with mutual fear and distrust.
 Solemn renunciation of the policy of violence, not only with respect to weapons of mass destruction, is without doubt necessary.
 Such renunciation, however, will be effective only if a supranational judicial and executive agency is established at the same time, with power to settle questions of immediate concern to the security of nations."

-Eisenhower, President Dwight D. [1890-1969], from a speech before the American Society of Newspaper Editors, April 16, 1953: "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and not clothed.
+Eisenhower, President Dwight D. [1890-1969], from "The Chance for Peace" speech before the American Society of Newspaper Editors, April 16, 1953: "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and not clothed.
 This world in arms is not spending money alone.
 It is spending the sweat of its laborers, the genius of its scientists, the hopes of its children.
 This is not a way of life at all in any true sense.
 Under the cloud of threatening war, it is humanity hanging from a cross of iron."
 (On monument in Croydon, Indiana).

 Gide, Andre: "We badly need symbols -- our imagination would perish from exhaustion if it did not have symbols on which to rest, like bird in flight has to have a perch on which to repose."
 (F. Gonzalez-Crussi (1993) adds "Our perches are flags, national anthems, memorial monuments, effigies, and tombs.")